Leishmaniasis: Signs and symptoms

-Leishmaniasis is considered one of the classic causes of a markedly enlarged (and therefore palpable) spleen; the organ, which is not normally felt during examination of the abdomen, may even become larger than the liver in severe cases.
+Leishmaniasis is considered one of the classic causes of a markedly enlarged (and therefore palpable) spleen; the organ, which is not normally felt during the examination of the abdomen, may even become larger than the liver in severe cases.

 Cause

 Leishmaniasis is transmitted by the bite of infected female phlebotomine sandflies which can transmit the protozoa Leishmania.
-(1) The sandflies inject the infective stage, metacyclic promastigotes, during blood meals.
-(2) Metacyclic promastigotes in the puncture wound are phagocytized by macrophages, and (3) transform into amastigotes.
-(4) Amastigotes multiply in infected cells and affect different tissues, depending in part on the host, and in part on which Leishmania species is involved.
+The sandflies inject the infective stage, metacyclic promastigotes, during blood meals.
+Metacyclic promastigotes in the puncture wound are phagocytized by macrophages, and transform into amastigotes.
+Amastigotes multiply in infected cells and affect different tissues, depending in part on the host, and in part on which Leishmania species is involved.
 These differing tissue specificities cause the differing clinical manifestations of the various forms of leishmaniasis.
-(5,6) Sandflies become infected during blood meals on infected hosts when they ingest macrophages infected with amastigotes.
-(7) In the sandfly's midgut, the parasites differentiate into promastigotes, (8) which multiply, differentiate into metacyclic promastigotes, and migrate to the proboscis.
+Sandflies become infected during blood meals on infected hosts when they ingest macrophages infected with amastigotes.
+In the sandfly's midgut, the parasites differentiate into promastigotes, which multiply, differentiate into metacyclic promastigotes, and migrate to the proboscis.

 The genomes of three Leishmania species (L. major, L. infantum, and L. braziliensis) have been sequenced, and this has provided much information about the biology of the parasite.
-For example, in Leishmania, protein-coding genes are understood to be organized as large polycistronic units in a head-to-head or tail-to-tail manner; RNA polymerase II transcribes long polycistronic messages in the absence of defined RNA pol II promoters, and Leishmania has unique features with respect to the regulation of gene expression in response to changes in the environment.
+For example, in Leishmania, protein-coding genes are understood to be organized as large polycistronic units in a head-to-head or tail-to-tail manner; RNA polymerase II transcribes long polycistronic messages in the absence of defined RNA pol II promoters, and Leishmania has unique features concerning the regulation of gene expression in response to changes in the environment.
 The new knowledge from these studies may help identify new targets for urgently needed drugs and aid the development of vaccines.